A Kirkus Reviews best book of 2020

 “A page-turning narrative.
 Generous archival illustrations and the rich and varied backmatter make this a boon for fledgling historians.
 A well-researched and spirited slice of history.”
-Kirkus starred review

-My recent Star-Spangled blog posts:
+Recent Star-Spangled blog posts:

 “Grove’s book is both an inspiration and a template for those who want to kick history out of the attic and put it back where it belongs: in the national living room, slightly to the left of the television.” —Washington Post [A Grizzly in the Mail]